Eva Dwiana

 Eva Dwiana (born 25 April 1970) is an Indonesian politician who is the current mayor of Bandar Lampung.
 Before becoming mayor, she served as a provincial legislator in Lampung, being elected for two terms.
-She is the wife of her predecessor as mayor, Herman Hasanusi.
+She is married to Herman Hasanusi who was her predecessor as mayor.

 Early life and career

 Eva Dwiana was born in Bandar Lampung (then known as Tanjung Karang) on 25 April 1970.
 Her father, Iskandar Zulkarnaen, originated from Muara Enim, while her mother Dahniar hailed from West Sumatra.
 She studied in Bandar Lampung, graduating from the city's Petra High School in 1990.
 She would later receive a degree at the Indonesian Entrepreneur University.

 She married Herman Hasanusi, who was elected mayor of Bandar Lampung in 2010, and the couple has 4 children.
 Her eldest son died at age 14 after returning from an umrah pilgrimage, and Eva in 2007 created a women's organisation named in her son's honor.